moshimeow/moshimeow.github.io/portfolio.markdown

 Off the top of my head I've

 * Written a frameserver driver for DepthAI cameras
-* Added various improvments to the Vive/Index and WMR drivers, adding support for hand tracking and more config options
+* Added various improvements to the Vive/Index and WMR drivers, adding support for hand tracking and more config options
 * Worked a ton on Monado's device setup code
 * Worked on Monado's camera calibration and frame streaming infrastructure
 * Created a hardware+undistortion driver for SimulaVR's upcoming HMD